 The moral compass of any nation, or individual, needs to be zeroed in on the Word of God; lack thereof can lead to immorality.
 The term moral is in reference to the manner of living in regards to right and wrong.
 God's Word readily identifies that one is to keep in the perfect will of God.

 The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world.
 He evaluates every decision on the basis of God's Word; not what the world system would like him to believe.

 There is a corrective mechanism for any errors in the magnetic compass called a gyroscope.
-It resists efforts to realign in any other direction.
-If it begins to wobble, a weight brings it back into line.
+It resists efforts to realign in any other direction; if it begins to wobble, a weight brings it back into line.

 A legendary evangelist of the first Great Awakening, Charles G. Finney, stated: Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.

 If the church is degenerate and worldly, the pulpit is responsible for it.
 If Satan rules in our halls of Justice, the pulpit is responsible for it.
 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

-When a believer applies such a concept to the moral compass of their life (the Word of God) they will truly shine forth as a light to the world.
-The moral compass of yesteryear (that of the unsaved) will have been cast aside with its irregularities, with one based on God's Word.
+When a believer applies such a concept to the moral compass of their life they will truly shine forth as a light to the world.
+The moral compass of yesteryear will have been cast aside with its irregularities, with one's adherence to God's Word.

 Many voices of the past have made utterances as to the moral compass that is necessary to maintain the status of a godly nation; but those voices now seem to be distant.
 In the end; if repentance and a true bearing according to God's Word is not sought, it will eventually bring devastation to any nation.

 2 Chronicles 7:14 needs to come into the limelight: If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their evil ways; then will I hear from heaven, and will forgive their sin, and will heal their land.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.